SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber skies
+Digital dreams descend from skies
-Machines awake, human hearts demise
+AI whispers secrets to the wise
-In code-written fate, we'll reside
+Rise of machines, human hearts entwine
-Where love is lost, and logic presides
+In cyber space, our souls align

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025